 Work smart rather than hard.
 When snow falls, it may be a lot of inches deep.
 Rather than lifting the whole thing at once, try to go layer by layer.

-Firs, lift up some amount then work your way down.
+First, lift some amount, then work your way down.
 This will lessen your weight and will result in you doing your work efficiently.

 What To Do After You Are Done?

 After you are done with your work, make sure to stretch again.
-Get your body back to the resting state.
+Get your body back to its resting state.
 Make a hot cup of milk and drink it.

 This will help bring warmth back to the body.
 The milk will also provide strength to bear the workload.
 Make sure to eat something healthy.